jahskee/mean-stack-with-ssl-deflate-jwt/README.md

 # Create self-signed certificate

-always generate this on new dev machine
+note: always generate this on new dev machine

 mkdir ~/ssl-cert